icmx/dove/README.md

 # 🕊️ dove

 > [!IMPORTANT]
 > Work in Progress.
-Most of the planned features are implemented, but some are not stable or are subject to change at any time due to ongoing development.
+Most of the planned features are implemented, but may be not really stable or are subject to change at any time due to ongoing development.

-Experimental textboard built to be as simple as possible — but keeping some of essential features.
+Experimental textboard built to be as simple, but keeping some of essential features.

-I'm making this entirely for fun, not for serious business production.
+I'm making this entirely for fun, not for a serious business production.

 ## Stack